 It may be common form for some first-year students to not completely remember their first few weeks of university and this can be down to drinking games, late nights and addictive napping that occurs during Fresher’s week.
 However, are you really getting your money’s worth at university?
+What is the real price of university?

 The university year begins with meeting more people than you can count on both hands, getting lost around campus and feeling as if you can survive the ‘big, bad world’ solely because you didn’t burn your toast (that) badly twice in a row.
 However, as the year unfolds some students feel as if all they can remember is knowing which kebab van closes later, the SU drink prices and knowing three other places within 20 minutes walking distance that has free Wifi in case yours goes down again.